uwegeercken/datagenerator2/README.md

 - word lists can be constructed from a script processing a data file or consuming a Rest API
 - word lists can be constructed or changed easily using a simple text editor

-In the yaml configuration additional values for a given word list (also value which are already defined in the word list itself) may be defined, including a weight for individual values.
+In the yaml configuration additional values for a given word list (also value which are already defined in the word list) may be defined, including a weight for individual values.
 This allows to specify a higher priority/weight for defined values.
 The weight of a value is always specified on the base of 100 percent.

 E.g. one may define the days of the week in a word list and in the configuration file "Saturday" with a weight of 10 percent and